wbandabarragan/quantum-mechanics-1/README.md

 ## Yachay Tech University - 2023

 ## About this repository:
-This is a collection of lecture notes and programming exercises carried out as part of the Quantum Mechanics I course at Yachay Tech University from April to August 2023.
+This is a collection of lecture notes and programming exercises carried out as part of the Quantum Mechanics I course at Yachay Tech University from August to December 2023.

 ## Lecturer:
 Wladimir Banda Barragán